Wilson wins GOP runoff for attorney general despite attacks by challenger

 Alan Wilson, dogged by allegations he tried to stop an independent investigation into two of his political associates, won an easy victory Tuesday in the Republican runoff for S.C. attorney general.

-With about 60 percent of the vote counted, Wilson was leading his opponent, Todd Atwater, a lawyer and former state representative from Lexington County, by almost 2 to 1.
+With 92 percent of the vote counted, Wilson was leading his opponent, Todd Atwater, a lawyer and former state representative from Lexington County, by almost 2 to 1.

-"I'm humbled by the win," said Wilson told The State newspaper after thanking his family and campaign staff in a victory speech at a downtown Columbia hotel, "but I'm not taking anything for granted."
+"I'm humbled by the win," Wilson told The State after thanking his family and campaign staff in a victory speech at a downtown Columbia hotel.
+"But I'm not taking anything for granted."

-Wilson said he and his staff will take a week or so off, then get back to work building bridges, making phone calls, raising money and "hit the ground running" until the November election.
+Wilson said he and his staff will take a week or so off, then get back to work making phone calls, raising money and "hit the ground running" for the November election.

 Wilson, who is seeking a third four-year term, will face Democrat Constance Anastopoulo of Charleston, a Charleston School of Law professor, in November.